stelzinga/MF/Management_Framework-Appendix.md

 Depending on the Information type, the determination of whether a Proposal is required can be framed within the information creation process.
 For example, if the Topic is related to the monitoring of a production aspect "Number of failures of some Asset ...", "Percentage of breaches of protocol of some process", the Information creation process can dictate the use of a threshold like a cap or floor above or below which a Proposal has to be made, but below or above such Proposal is not necessary.
 This could be something like: "If threshold is breached the information is presented in the appendix, else an explanation needs to be provided and a proposal needs to be formulated."
 The manner in which Information is produced including thresholds as well as the manner in which they are used to yield Resolutions can be reflected in the Terms of Reference, or iutside of it.
 In many cases, the Data collection and Information creation as preparation of the Committee can be, and often is, more time consuming than the actual meeting.
 The Information that forms the basis of decisions is very important.
 In many cases it is sent ahead of the Meeting so that the Committee Members can prepare.

-### Committee Purpose
-Ultimately the purpose of a Committee is to make Decisions.
-However, not every Committee decides on the same Topics.
-As such, a given Committee focuses on a group of Topics or type of Topics across a given Scope e.g., Client Onboarding, Quality Control of the assembly line, etc.

-A specific type of Committee is the *Oversight Committee*:
-- Company Board Meeting, Executive Committee
-- Specific functionality Committees: Risk Committee, Sales Committee, ...
-- Committees focusing on Projects: Operational Committee (Opco), Steering Committee (SteerCo)

-Such Committees are part of a Iverisgft Framework, see [## Oversight Framework].

 ### Committee Minutes
 Minutes reflect the Decisions that were taken including the formalisation of Action Points that were decided.
 Minutes should in general *only* be concerned with decisions i.e., minutes should in general not reflect discussiosns that took place prior to a Decision, or even without any Decision at all.
 Such discussions may, or may not, be kept in the form of a seperate, written *transcript* which should be maintained only exceptionally, or unless there is a lawful obligation.
 Minutes, combined with the Information reflect the formalisation of the Meeting ex-post.